FrancescoBellini92/UDSAND_2/explanation_1.md

 and moving it to the tail of the list (of which we maintain a reference)

 Overall, each operation has a time complexity of O(1)

+In terms of space complexity, it's equal to the size of the cache ( O(n) ), as:
+1) we have up to n nodes in the cache linked list
+2) the hash table would also mantain pointers tho those nodes